camilleg/simplicial-interpolation/README.md

 On Windows 10, install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), using the [Ubuntu 20](https://www.microsoft.com/store/apps/9n6svws3rx71) distro.

+On Linux, Windows, or macOS 10.3+ (2003+), `make test`

+### How to run the demo

 On Linux or Windows, `sudo apt install libgl-dev libgl1-mesa-dev freeglut3-dev`.

-On Linux, or Windows, or macOS 10.3+ (2003+), `make test`

-### How to run the demo
+On Mac, `brew install freeglut`.

 - On Windows, install an X server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 - `make demo`, or, to specify the high dimension *e* (say, 20) and the number of points (say, 100), `./glut 20 100`